Auto-scaling Approaches for Microservice Applications: A Survey and Taxonomy: Background

-Application deployment architectures have evolved through three main stages: traditional, virtualized, and containerized/cloud-native deployment \cite{I38}.
-As shown in Fig.~\ref{fig:7A}(a), in cloud-native deployment \cite{I40}, using technologies like Docker, encapsulates applications in lightweight containers that share a common operating system kernel, making them faster to start, more resource-efficient, and easier to scale and migrate across environments.
+Application deployment architectures have evolved through three major stages: traditional, virtualized, and containerized (cloud-native) deployment models \cite{I38}.
+As illustrated in Fig.~\ref{fig:7A}(a), containerized deployment enables microservice applications to be packaged into lightweight containers using technologies such as Docker \cite{I40}.
+These containers share the host operating system kernel, resulting in faster startup times, improved resource efficiency, and greater portability, while facilitating fine-grained scaling and seamless migration across heterogeneous environments.

-As shown in Fig.~\ref{fig:7A}(b), one typical cloud-native application architectures based on microservice design are presented.
-The microservices architecture breaks down monolithic applications into independent services.
-Each microservice handles specific business functions and communicates with others through well-defined interfaces.
-This loose coupling improves the flexibility, scalability, and agility of the system.
+As illustrated in Fig.~\ref{fig:7A}(b), a typical cloud-native application architecture based on microservice design is shown.
+This architecture decomposes monolithic applications into a collection of independent, loosely coupled microservices, each responsible for a specific business function and interacting with others through well-defined interfaces.
+Such loose coupling enhances system flexibility, scalability, and evolution agility, making microservice architectures well suited for dynamic and large-scale application environments.